The return of negative equity

 Post-covid stamp duty measures and a shortage of available homes created an intensely overheated property market.
 Property prices rose by an average of more than 20% between March 2020 and August 2022, but that didn’t deter buyers.
 More than 2 million people purchased a residential property during that period, at record high prices.

-Downward pressure from the wider economy means the property market is slowing and prices are starting to fall.
-Nationwide has recently reported a 3.8% annual drop in property prices – the largest drop since the fallout of the financial crisis in 2009.
-There are predictions of further significant price corrections.
-Should the more pessimistic predictions prove accurate, those who bought at the height of the market could easily find themselves in negative equity.
+Downward pressure from the wider economy means the property market is slow and prices are lower.
+In September 2023, Nationwide reported a year-on-year property price fall of 5.6% – the largest drop since the fallout of the financial crisis in 2009.
+Should the depressed market continue, those who bought at the height of the market could easily find themselves in negative equity.

 What happens if your house is in negative equity?